sinkinben/hpc-learning/note/modern-cpu-arch.md

 For most modern multi-processors, they are NUMA architecture.
 Hence the memory access latency depends on the memory location relative to the processor.

 Suppose there are multiple physical CPUs on one machine.
+(Hint: For most of PCs, laptops, there is only one physical CPU.
+But for some servers or mainframes, there may be multiple CPUs on one machine.)

 <img src="https://raw.githubusercontent.com/Sin-Kinben/PicGo/master/img/boost-numa.png" style="width:80%; background: white; border-radius: 0px;"/>